-N.B Any Card given for a reported or noticed incident can be reviewed and changed as appropriate, in light of further information and evidence, by a member of the Senior Leadership Team.
+N.B Any Card given for a reported or noticed incident can be reviewed and changed as appropriate, considering further information and evidence, by a member of the Senior Leadership Team.

 Paybacks for Cards (detentions)

 3 x Second Yellow Cards in one week trigger an automatic payback for 1 hour for a student.